 Token Sale

 Progress & Operational Details

-Together, these accounted for 42.8% of the new capacity nationwide.
-The middle, eastern, and southern regions of China account for 55% of new installations.
-The average weighted full-load-hour of operating wind farms was 2,246 hours, an increase of 149 hours compared to 2020.
+Together, these accounted for 54.1% of the new capacity nationwide.
+The “Three North” regions and the middle, eastern, and southern regions of China, respectively, account for 66% and 34% of new installations.
+The average weighted full-load-hour of operating wind farms was 2,259 hours, an increase of 13 hours compared to 2021.

 National RDD Priorities and Budget

-In 2021, the national RD&D focused on building the multi-energy complementary clean energy bases, including the integration development of wind, solar, hydro, ocean energy, clean coal-fired plants, grid, load, and energy storage projects, nine clean energy bases, five offshore wind power bases and several transmission channels, the new type of wind turbines and key components, and medium voltage, direct current, low-frequency technologies, etc.
+In 2022, the national RD&D focused on building the multi-energy complementary clean energy bases, including the integration development of wind, solar, hydro, ocean energy, clean coal-fired plants, grid, load and energy storage projects, desert and Gobi wind power, deep-sea offshore wind power and several transmission channels, new types of wind turbines and their key components, and medium voltage, direct current, low-frequency technologies, etc. 2022 is the second year of the “14th Five-Year Plan” development.
+The relevant RD&D actions made achievements which were invested mainly by the developers, manufacturers and research bodies.

+Token Sale